sirineb/Java-Core/README.md

 ```
 A top level class cannot be static.
 Only inner classes can.
 ### final classes, methods and fields
-A final class is simply a class that can't be extended.
-This does not mean that all references to objects of the class would act as if they were declared as final.
+A final class cannot be extended.
+However, not all references to objects of the class are final.

-Final method can't be overridden (for object scope) or hidden (for static).
-This allows the developer to create functionality that cannot be changed by subclasses.
+A final method can't be overridden by a subclass or hidden.

-`final` members have to be initialized only once, either in the declaration or in the constructor.
+A final member have to be initialized only once, either in the declaration or in the constructor.
 Only the reference is final/constant in java: if the final object has methods that can change their content then they could be used after the variable initialization.
 This mean that java does not have a mechanism to create immutable objects.

 To create mutable object in java you need to :